 In Chile, Protesters Decry Troop Deployment As A Pinochet Tactic

-Students and workers are continuing to take to the streets in Santiago and other parts of Chile, in major protests and planned union strikes against economic inequality in the South American country.
+Students and workers have continued to take to the streets this week in Santiago and other parts of Chile, in major protests and planned union strikes against economic inequality in the South American country.

 The demonstrations began Oct.
 14, when crowds of students refused to pay the recent metro fare increase by storming various stations and jumping over the turnstiles in Chile's capital city.
 By Friday, what had been largely peaceful protests gave way to bouts of violence, destruction and looting, in which at least 15 people have died, according to officials.